Hypothesis Testing 101

 Studying improves grades.

 This is a hypothesis.
 But It’s not clear and specific.
-Thus it will be categorised into a weak hypothesis.
+Thus it will be categorized into a weak hypothesis.

 Statement 5 →